BMW 7 Series (E23): 1983 facelift

 The 1983 model year facelift (produced from September 1982) included styling changes to the front of the car: wider and more angular 'kidney' grilles, valance/spoiler, bumper bars, etc. Inside the car, the dashboard and instrument panels were also updated.
 The rear suspension was updated and the 735i engine changed from the M90 to the M30B34.

 1984

 In the US, 1984 saw the arrival of the optional 4-speed automatic transmission (replacing the 3-speed unit previously offered), wood trim replacing the plastic above the glove compartment and on the ashtray and electrically adjustable power seats.
 Michelin TRX tyres (requiring special metric wheels) became available as an option on the 5-speed manual models.

 Special models

 725i

-The 725i model was not officially sold, it was produced for West German government agencies, which at the time, were not allowed to have engines larger than 2.5 liter on official cars.
-921 models were produced.
+The 725i model was not officially sold but produced for West German government agencies which, at the time, were not allowed to have engines larger than 2.5 liter in official cars.
+In the Netherlands, 2/3 of the government ministers had 725i's as their car of choice, because it just stayed under the maximum budget where the 728i was definitely over it.
+In total, 921 units were produced.